 Ghost Stories of an Antiquary by M.R.
 James

-If you also like a good ghost story at Christmas then you'll probably like some M.R.
+If you also like a good ghost story, at Christmas then you'll probably like some M.R.
 James!
 I featured this in the Hallowe'en Inspiration post in October and thought it would be good to include here as well.

 This is a collection of stories by English scholar and writer M.R.
-James whose books were published in Edwardian times.
-Includes Canon Alberic's Scrap-book, The Mezzotint (a mezzotint is a type of print), Number 13 and Oh Whistle and I'll Come to You, My Lad.
-I bought this for a cheap price in Steyning's Cobblestone Walk a few years ago.
-It's one of my favourite ghost story books.
+James whose books were published in Edwardian times and into the 1920s and 30s.
+Includes Canon Alberic's Scrap-book, The Mezzotint (a mezzotint is a type of print),

 I've also just bought his Collected Ghost Stories (it has a few that are in Ghost Stories of an Antiquary but lots that I don't have).
 It should come after Christmas.